Scott J. Spendlove | President

 At InterMountain, Scott’s lobbying efforts have been focused on the transportation, natural resources, and education arenas.
-Some of his key clients include Union Pacific Railroad, E-470 Public Highway Authority, and Bridgepoint Education.
+Some of his key clients include E-470 Public Highway Authority, the Global Automakers, and Union Pacific Railroad.
 Spendlove also brings a variety of experiences in public outreach and strategic political advocacy, including work for such clients as the Lake Cedar Group of television broadcasters.
 Spendlove is also a voice-actor, providing narration services for corporate videos, governmental projects, education entities, audio books, and television and radio commercials.

-Prior to joining the InterMountain, Scott held several positions in Colorado Governor Bill Owens’ administration, including deputy director of the Governor’s Office of Legislative Liaison and chief of staff to the Lieutenant Governor, where he handled political and legislative relations and oversaw the Lieutenant Governor’s office of six employees.
+Prior to joining the InterMountain, Scott held several positions in Colorado Governor Bill Owens’ administration, including deputy director of the Governor’s Office of Legislative Liaison and Chief of Staff to the Lieutenant Governor, where he handled political and legislative relations and oversaw the Lieutenant Governor’s office.
 Most recently, Scott was a program/policy analyst for the Colorado Department of General Support Services, promoting efficiencies and cost savings in state government.
 Scott also worked on the New Century Colorado project to streamline the state procurement system, reduce bureaucratic overlap, and improve training for the state workforce.

 Preceding his tenure in the Owens’ administration, Scott worked in Washington, D.C., for a state legislative nonprofit organization, on energy, water and environmental issues.
 In this capacity, Spendlove developed and crafted policy as a liaison between the private sector and state legislative members.
-Scott has also served the Colorado Republican Party as director of research and as staff assistant to Congressman Dan Schaefer.
+Scott has also served as a staff assistant to Congressman Dan Schaefer.